Why delivering your e-mails into users inbox became so hard and what you can do to about it?

 - Create a routine of list cleaning: for example, you should remove any e-mail address which has not engaged with your e-mails for more than 3 months.
 But this depends on your e-mail sending and lead capturing volume, so you are the best person to choose cleaning frequency.

 - Do not send more than one e-mail a day.
-Although this may seem obvious, be aware that having different landing pages, lead capturing boxes and e-mail systems (for transactional, promotional, etc.) can make this happen without you notice it.
+Although this may seem obvious, be aware that having different landing pages, lead capture boxes and e-mail systems (for transactional, promotional, etc.) can make this happen without you notice it.
 But ISPs and users will surely do.

 Step 5) Monitoring Tools